 David was not the only one to suffer at the hands of Father Anderson & the Sisters of Mercy

-Multiple victims submitted evidence in the Royal Commission to expose the crimes Anderson committed alongside the Sisters of Mercy, who did nothing to stop it.
+Multiple victims submitted evidence to the Royal Commission to expose the crimes Anderson committed alongside the Sisters of Mercy, who did nothing to stop it.

 For example, AYD became a ward of the state with his siblings and experienced sexual touching at the hands of Anderson.